igcontgrammer/sanlitor/README.md

-# sanlitor
-An Editor Text based in Notepad++ but cross-platform
+A text editor based in Notepad++ but cross-platform